th3Hellion/ESP32-Sensor-Project/README.md

 For the project, I have used the following items:

-- ESP32
+- ESP32: The ESP32 is a powerful microcontroller board that serves as the brain of my project.
+It offers WiFi and Bluetooth capabilities, making it ideal for connecting and controlling devices wirelessly.
-- DHT11 Temperature and Humidity sensor
+- DHT11 Temperature and Humidity sensor: The DHT11 sensor is a small module that measures both temperature and humidity in the surrounding environment.
+It provides accurate readings, which I can use to monitor and control temperature and humidity levels.
-- Breadboard x 2
+- Breadboard x 2: Breadboards are handy prototyping tools used to create temporary electrical connections.
+They allow me to quickly and easily connect various electronic components without soldering, making it convenient for building and testing circuits.
-- LCD Display
+- LCD Display: is a visual output component that provides a user-friendly interface for my project.
+It can display text and numbers, allowing me to show real-time temperature and humidity readings or other relevant information.
 - 9V Battery
-- Breadboard Power Module
+- Breadboard Power Module: The breadboard power module is an additional component that enables me to conveniently supply power to my breadboard with a 9V battery.
 - Jumper wires

 | Item                                                                                                                                                            | Link                                                                                                                             | Price      |